PaulHuygen/Pipeline-NL-Lisa/README.md

 processing of those files will not be completed.
 Currently, now and then the stopos pool has to be re-generated.
-What is needed is a management module that runs on a regular basis (e.g. cron job) and that performs thins job.
+What is needed is a management module that runs on a regular basis (e.g. cron job) and that performs this job.